levisegal/clicktripz.python-pacing-test/README.md

 * How many impressions you can show at any time is purely based on the type of websites you have in your network.

-* The bandwidth of impressions that you can show can change second to second, and is impossible to predict.
+* The number of impressions you can show per second changes all the time, and is impossible to predict.

 * You won't be able to decide how much you want to slow down your impression count on a real-time, impression to impression basis.
 You need to allow some number N impressions to be shown before you can update your algorithm.
-This number N is based on the refresh rate of the campaign.
+This number N is a constant that you can't control (refresh rate).

 ## Test